microsoft/Purview-Custom-Types-Tool-Solution-Accelerator/DEPLOY.md

     - AppClientId
     - AppClientSecret

+1. From the Azure Function in Azure Portal, click `CORS` to add `*` to the Allowed Origins.

 1. Copy the Function URL from VS Code or Azure Portal (including a key that adds code param) and open in a browser to confirm a succesful response from the AAD Token API.

 1. When a token is successfully returned from the API, override the `fetchToken()` reference to `apiUrl` within [src/App/helper.js](./src/App/helper.js#L26) using your new Function URL.
 It will be in this format: `https://APPNAME.azurewebsites.net/api/aad/token?code=DEFAULT_KEY`